-movement of coding sequence next to other promoters?”
-I had a quick look at the distribution of TFBS in different developmental stages at it seems that indeed there is a decrease in the number of TF sites when going from embryo-larvae-pupae-adult but I am not sure if we should speculate that the expression cell/developmental stage specificity is related to the variation in the number of TFBS.
-See Figure: https://www.dropbox.com/s/y47lrgbmnrzfc03/FlyTFBSvsDevStages.png ]] Also, we found that the parent genes of broadly expressed pseudogenes tend to be broadly expressed too (see Fig S3).

-There are number of additional indicators of pseudogene biochemical activity, including the presence of active TF and RNA Polymerase II (Pol II) binding sites in the upstream regions of the pseudogenes and proximal regions of "open chromatin."
-We integrated the transcription information with these other signs of activity to create a comprehensive map of pseudogene activity (Associated Data Files, Fig 4A, S3), grouping the pseudogenes into different categories.
-On one extreme, there are pseudogenes that are completely “dead”, meaning that they are not transcribed and they lack evidence of TF and Pol II binding and active chromatin marks.
-They represent ~20% of the total pseudogenes in each of the three organisms.
-On the other extreme, there are very few pseudogenes (98 in human, 40 in worm, 6 in fly) that are both transcribed and simultaneously exhibit other active features (namely open chromatin, transcription factor and Pol II binding), despite the presence of mutations that disrupt the protein coding sequence.
+There are a number of additional indicators of pseudogene biochemical activity, including the presence of active TF and RNA Polymerase II (Pol II) binding sites in their upstream regions of and proximal regions of "open chromatin" (as determined from histone modification data).
+We thus integrated the transcriptional information with these other data to create a comprehensive map of pseudogene activity (Associated Data Files, Fig 4A and S3), grouping pseudogenes into different categories.
+At one extreme, completely "dead" pseudogenes -- not transcribed, lacking any evidence of TF and Pol II binding and active chromatin marks -- represent ~20% of the total pseudogenes in each of the three organisms.
+On the other extreme, there are very few pseudogenes (98 in human, 40 in worm, 6 in fly) that are both transcribed and simultaneously exhibit all other activity features (namely open chromatin, transcription factor and Pol II binding), despite the presence of mutations that disrupt the protein coding sequence.
 We label these pseudogenes as “highly active”.
-However the majority of pseudogenes are intermediate between these two states.
-We refer to them here as "zombie" (see Fig 4A).
+The majority of pseudogenes are intermediate between these two. (see Fig 4A).
 Such pseudogenes have only a few of the classic indicators of activity.
-Most zombie pseudogenes are probably in the process of losing signs of biochemical activity.
-Importantly, because of their residual activity, zombie pseudogenes could potentially give rise to functional genomic elements, such as regulatory ncRNAs \cite{20577206}.

 * ncRNAs & Non-Canonical Transcription

 Unlike pseudogenes, ncRNAs are not defined in terms of proteins.
 Here we divide the potential ncRNAs produced by the genome into two groups: (1) those that correspond to well-known and annotated classes of ncRNAs (e.g. micro-RNAs) or (2) those that arise from regions previously un-annotated as producing mature transcripts (“non-canonical transcription”) \cite{22955620,17567993}.
-To consistently characterize the annotated ncRNAs in the three organisms, we took the perspective that, unlike protein coding genes, only a subset of ncRNAs, are annotated consistently across organisms.
+To consistently characterize the first group across the three organisms, we took the perspective that, unlike protein coding genes, only a subset of ncRNAs, are annotated consistently across organisms.
 Thus we first built a subset of the annotations ("the comparable ncRNAs") that is directly comparable between the organisms.
 Next we added onto this set other ncRNAs that are well defined but inconsistently described between organisms.
 Finally, after removing all of these from the genome, as well as the exons from protein coding genes and pseudogenes, we have the fraction of the genome that is effectively un-annotated with respect to transcription, except for potentially being part of an intron.
-To find out how much transcription from the matched-compendium exists in this fraction we subjected each genome to uniform computational pipelines.
+To find out how much transcription exists in this fraction we subjected each genome to uniform computational pipelines.

 ** Uniform Comparison of Annotated ncRNAs